farihahahmed/XAI-for-battery-lifetime-prediction/INSTRUCTIONS.md

 **Hyperparameter tuning files:** same files, but they begin with PARAMS.

+**BuildPkl files**: used to make pickle dumps of the three batches of cells

 Many here are experimental files, such as the files beginning with 'outliers' (we took out the outliers to see the impact on results).